DePuy ASR Hip Recall

 DePuy hip implant 40% failure rate stat

 In Australia, health officials recalled the ASR products in 2009 based on data indicating a significantly high failure rate.
-In March 2010, DePuy sent a letter to doctors advising them of the high failure rates and particular risks to women and people with weak bones.
+In March 2010, DePuy sent a letter to doctors advising them of the high failure rates and particular risks to women and people with compromised bone quality.

 According to legal documents, DePuy was aware of the failure risks of its hip implants.
 Failure rates in some of the company’s studies were close to 40%.
 The company continued, however, to sell the devices before issuing the recall.